The Blind Spot in Your Climate Strategy: Why TCFD Needs TNFD

 1. Expand the Four Pillars

-Strategy: Update climate scenarios to include nature-loss multipliers.
-Does ecosystem decline change the probability of your physical risk scenarios?
+Strategy: Update your climate scenarios to factor in the effects of nature loss.
+Ask whether ecosystem decline changes the likelihood of your physical risk scenarios.

 2. Deploy LEAP as a Plugin